 While we are still determining the details for 2019, we remain committed to offering quality, subsidized childcare services for our attendees.
 The details of our 2019 service will be available soon, but please feel free to contact us at firstname.lastname@example.org in the meantime.

 We will provide a nursing room on-site for those who prefer a quiet, private place to breastfeed their baby or pump.
 However, please feed your baby whenever and wherever you like.
 We strive to be a friendly environment for parents and babies.

 We will be providing a more detailed floor plan with information on spaces such as the quiet room, all-gender restroom, and the nursing room in the coming months.
-You can review in advance all floor plans at the M Resort as well as the conference center floor plan (PDF).
+You can review in advance the Tampa Marriott Water Street’s meeting room floor plans.

-Modena 3 is the designated quiet room.
+Again in 2019 there will be a designated quiet room (location TBA).
 The quiet room is intended to provide a quiet, calm space where conference attendees can spend time away from noise, lights, and other stimuli of conference spaces.
 The quiet room is not available for conversations or meetings.